-If a volunteering opportunity includes work that involves close and unsupervised contact with vulnerable adults and children - known as Regulated Activity - the applicant will be required to complete a DBS check, at no cost to the volunteer.
-Such roles are rare, and an example is Code Club, teaching children in a classroom format, without their parent/guardian.
+If a volunteering opportunity includes work that involves close and unsupervised contact with children or Adults at Risk - known as Regulated Activity - the applicant will be required to complete a DBS check, at no cost to the volunteer.
+Such roles are rare, and an example is Code Club, teaching children in a classroom format, without their parent/ guardian.